 Outreach and community engagement.
 A critical part of the School of Education's mission is to serve students in the state of Kansas and beyond.
 To accomplish this mission, we provide a wide range of professional services to schools and other institutions.
 Programs such as TRIO, the Professional Development School, and the Beach Center on Disability promote educational opportunity for diverse youth.

-Featured Event: Disability Equity Panel
+Past Event: Disability Equity Panel

 This panel discussion includes individuals with disabilities from across the KU campus, including students, faculty, and staff.
 Panel members discuss their own educational experiences and ways to promote inclusion for people with disabilities.